currentpattern/Year-Zero-Engine-Universal/Skills and Rolling the Dice.md

 GEAR DICE
 When you use gear and push your roll (see above), there is a risk your gear may be damaged.
 For every SKULL you roll with your Gear Dice when pushing the roll, the item’s Gear Bonus is decreased by one.
 It simply doesn’t work as well anymore – a weapon dulls, a rope frays, the fragile pages of a book fall out and crumble to pieces.
 If the Gear Bonus reaches zero, the item is broken and cannot be used again until repaired.

-"RELIABLE" RATING
+RELIABILITY RATING
 Some gear, like modern firearms, are more complex tools are more reliable, and banes on their pushed Gear Dice decrease their "Reliable" rating instead of reduce Gear Dice.
 This kind of gear can suffer damage and be broken through use or attacks.
 Each point of damage from pushing rolls or outside force will reduce the Reliable rating by 1.
 When it reaches zero, the item is broken and can no longer be used.
-A typical piece of sturdy, mechanical gear in good condition has a reliability rating of 5, but delicate or badly built gear can start with a lower rating. **If the item has no Gear Dice, and no hit reliability is listed, assume Reliability to be 5. (fix this)**
+A typical piece of sturdy, mechanical gear in good condition has a reliability rating of 5, but delicate or badly built gear can start with a lower rating. **If the item has no Gear Dice, and no reliability is listed, assume Reliability to be 5.**

 REPAIRS
 Luckily, damaged gear can be repaired.
 It takes about a quarter day of work, tools (T2K p130) of some sort, and a successful roll with the TECHNICAL or CRAFTING skill.
 For modern machinery, you'll also need a **spare part** (page 130) of the relevant type: vehicle, weapon, electronic – or general, if none of the others apply.